vendia/blog/releases/2023-02-23-releasenotes.md

 ---
 draft: false
-title: 2023-02-23 - "Data Security, New Explorer, and Vendia Orgs"
+title: Data Security, New Explorer, and Vendia Orgs
 description: A release focusing on Data Security, Vendia's new GraphQL editor, and Vendia Orgs.
 date: 2023-02-23